Jim Parkinson

-Jim Parkinson (born October 23, 1941, in Oakland, California) is an American type designer in Oakland, California.
+James Thornley Parkinson (October 23, 1941 – June 26, 2025) was an American lettering artist and type designer in Oakland, California, who was perhaps best known for designing the logo for Rolling Stone.

-Life
+Life and career

-Parkinson studied advertising design and painting at the California College of Arts and Crafts in Oakland, graduating in 1963.
+Parkinson was born on October 23, 1941, in Oakland, California.
+He studied advertising design and painting at the California College of Arts and Crafts in Oakland, graduating in 1963.
 In 1964, he worked as a lettering artist for Hallmark Cards under Myron McVay with some consultation from Hermann Zapf.
 Afterwards, Parkinson moved back to Oakland and freelanced as a lettering artist doing work for rock bands (including Creedence Clearwater, Taj Mahal, The Doobie Brothers, Kansas, et al.), sign painting, advertisements, packaging.

-In the mid-1970s Dan X. Solo introduced Parkinson to Roger Black who was, at that time, the newly appointed Art Director for Rolling Stone magazine in San Francisco.
+In the mid-1970s, type revivalist Dan X. Solo introduced Parkinson to Roger Black who was, at that time, the newly appointed Art Director for Rolling Stone magazine in San Francisco.
 Black hired Parkinson to design a series of typefaces and redesign the logo for Rolling Stone.

-Although Parkinson's lettering sensibility is rooted in old wood type and signage from the 19th century and during the first part of his career he used pen and ink for finished pieces, in 1990 Parkinson put away his pen and ink and embraced digital technology while working for the San Francisco Chronicle, designing fonts.
+Although Parkinson’s lettering sensibility was rooted in old wood type and signage from the 19th century and during the first part of his career he used pen and ink for finished pieces, in 1990, Parkinson put away his pen and ink and embraced digital technology while working for the San Francisco Chronicle, designing fonts.